YappingRoad/BKE/README.md

 It can compile to web, and can run in Electron (which can run on Windows, macOS, and Linux).

 ## Notes
-It isn't in a usable state at the moment in terms of creating new projects as I built it for the WIP game I am working on called Bill Kolumbert.
+It isn't in a usable state at the moment in terms of creating new projects as I built it for the WIP game I am working on with my friends called Bill Kolumbert.

 So basically, don't expect incredible code quality, and theres probably alot of bugs in the code.